benjaminrae/marvel-ranked/README.md

 ---

-This project was build for Hacktoon 2 from MLH.
+This project was built for Hacktoon 2 from MLH.
 This was my second time taking part in a hackathon and it has been a wild weekend since I was also working and moving house.
 For that reason I didn’t make as much progress as I would have liked.

 The topic for the hackathon was all about comics and cartoons.